SRombauts/UEPlasticPlugin/README.md

 2. Either:
     1. Unzip the content of the ZIP in the root of the Unreal Engine 4.x project folder.
        That should create a "Plugins/" folder into your project.
-       This is the way to go to use Platic SCM only on a specific projetc.
+       This is the way to go to use Plastic SCM only on a specific project.
-    2. Unzip the content of the ZIP in the Engine/ directory of UE4.x directly for all your projects (for instance "C:\Program Files\Epic Games\4.18\Engine\") That should create a "UE4PlasticPlugin" forlder into the "Plugins/" subidrectory.
+    2. Unzip the content of the ZIP in the Engine/ directory of UE4.x directly for all your projects (for instance "C:\Program Files\Epic Games\4.18\Engine\") That should create a "UE4PlasticPlugin" folder into the "Plugins/" subdirectory.
        This is the way to enable Plastic SCM for all Unreal Engine projects.
 3. Then, launch Unreal Engine 4.x, click on the Source Control icon "Connect to Source", select "Plastic SCM".

 ### How to build from sources

-If your project is already a C++ project, you only have to re-generate Visual Studio projet files (step 4 bellow) and the plugin will get rebuild the next time you compile your project.
+If your project is already a C++ project, you only have to re-generate Visual Studio project files (step 4 bellow) and the plugin will get rebuild the next time you compile your project.

 Else, if you want to rebuild the plugin for a Blueprint project: